TomasHubelbauer/isds-backup/readme.md

 Also probably check the file count in the directory to make sure we don't check too early - before the file even begins to download and creates `.crdownload`.

+### Alert on new messages by pointing them out in the console